KATE MacCOLL, award-winning songwriter, classically trained pianist

 Stories about the human condition set to music in the style of artists such as Carole King and Adele

 Kate MacColl has enjoyed a vibrant career working in three very different sectors of the music industry: performance, administration, and teaching (for more information, click on the photos for each page on the right or on the page tabs above).
-NEW COMPILATION CD available for 2020 on CD Baby… go to the Recordings & Video page for more details.
+NEW COMPILATION CD available for 2020 on all your favourite platforms… go to the Recordings & Video page for more details.
 NEW: scores for songs on the album are now available for purchase through PayPal on the Recordings & Video page.

 Back in the ‘90’s, Kate MacColl was part of a thriving circle of performing songwriters who were in regular rotation at Vancouver venues such as The Town Pump, 86 St. Music Hall, and The Railway Club.
 The ‘90’s were an exciting time for original music and as many of the contemporaries she’d been sharing stages with started touring their way across Canada, Kate decided her career would take a different path.